11 Home Remedies For Vaginal Itching And Burning

 1. Consume Yogurt

 Yogurt contains “good” bacteria known as Lactobacillus acidophilus which can prevent candida from growing excessively.
-According to research which studied women who suffered from recurring yeast infections, consuming yogurt daily significantly reduced the number of yeast infections that they got.
-It was also observed that candidal colonization decreased when yogurt was consumed.
-4
+According to research which studied women who suffered from recurring yeast infections, consuming yogurt daily significantly reduced the number of yeast infections that they got.4

 How To Use: Consume 8 ounces of yogurt containing Lactobacillus acidophilus daily.